leaalonzo/arxiv-agent/README.md

 ---

-Personal project.
-All views my own, independent of my employer.
+This is a personal project.
+All views are my own, independent of my employer.